All-on-4: Why Nuffield Dental for this Dental Implant Procedure?

 The “All On 4” or “All On 6” is an implant-based full mouth reconstruction, which requires teamwork and coordination with a high-quality dental laboratory that makes the patient’s final set of teeth.

-The“All On 4” or “All On 6” is implant based full mouth reconstruction which requires teamwork and coordination with a high-quality dental laboratory that makes the final teeth for the patient.
 The original MALO Protocol has been published in the literature and is free domain knowledge.
-However this implant treatment is technique sensitive and the success of the treatment depends on proper initial treatment planning, the expertise of the treating dentists and cooperation between the surgeon, restoring dentist and the dental laboratory.
+However, this implant treatment is technique sensitive.
+The treatment’s success depends on proper initial treatment planning, the treating dentists’ expertise, and cooperation between the surgeon, restoring dentist, and the dental laboratory.

-Along with the increasing popularity of the All on 4, patient complaints also have similarly increased.
+Along with the increasing popularity of the All-on-4 dental implant, patient complaints also have similarly increased.